KieranBest/Final-Year-Project/Documentation.md

 - Scoring for multiple keys
 - Documenting wrong notes pushed when 1 or more notes pressed does not much notes required for chords

 What also became apparent during this project is while it is beneficial to have a rough structure to the project and be tasked by the stakeholder, this can cause issues down the line as the project is not always going to be structured in the most organised way when it comes to implementation.
-Had I better planned the extent of this project I would've planned to create the database, server, client and the account system at the beginning of the project as I believe it is one of the most complex parts of my project and should've been treated as so.
+Had I better planned the extent of this project I would've planned to create the database, server, client and the account system at the beginning of the project as I believe it is 1 of the most complex parts of my project and should've been treated as so.

 A very important lesson I learned, not only from myself but from my peers, is that having a structured work time for this project benefited me greatly, and I could see the difference in my project compared to my peers because I had my 'project day'.
 I planned from the beginning to work on this project every Wednesday, and I did that religously.
 From having that structure I was able to fulfill the majority of my research and create a very basic prototype for my project in the first semester ready for the presentation in January.
-This put me in good stead for the rest of the project, and set me in my way that I can achieve a lot more than I thought capable in a short space of time.
-This structure also proved excellent in terms of motivation, I looked forward to my project day every week was excited to implement further features and see my progress.
+This put me in good stead for the rest of the project, and set me up a way that I could achieve a lot more than I thought posible in a short space of time.
+This structure also proved excellent in terms of motivation, I looked forward to my project day every week and was excited to implement further features and see my progress.

 A large part I regret in this project is spending so much time on the levelling system, while it is interesting and intricate.
 My time would have been much better spent cutting milestone 2's length in half and giving that time to milestone 3.
-This would've allowed me to develop the server and client connection, and create a much more in depth project.
+This would've allowed me to develop the server and client connection, and fulfill a percentage of my objectives.

-**present all the results (products, experimental findings, theories, etc.) generated during the project.
-This may also include some off-topic findings that were not expected, or which were side-effects of other explorations.**

 #### Goals Achieved

-When starting this project it was apparent that there would always be room for further improvement, but the scope of the project and how vast it could become was beyond what I could have imagined before this project began.
+When starting this project it was apparent that there would always be room for further improvement, but the scope of the project and how vast it could become was beyond what I could have imagined.
 Initially my scope of the project was to create a teaching tool that could be used either in classrooms or personal use, to teach users how to play piano and read sheet music.
-And since then it has greatly progressed from suggestions from my supervisor, stakeholder and personal research conducted on similar applications and now has features that I hadn't ever considered.
+And since then it has greatly progressed from suggestions from my stakeholder and personal research conducted on similar applications and now has features that I hadn't ever considered.
 Features such as:

 - Adaptive difficulty
 - Extensive levelling system on a simple progression of difficulty
 - Data storage for users progression
 - Visual representation of users progression

+Using the agile approach led to numerous benefits for this project such as:

+- It meant that I could prioritise my workload, splitting up objectives into 2 weekly sprints
+- Obtain feedback frequently to ensure that the project is developing into a usable and demonstratable prototype
+- It meant the project was able to grow and develop based on the feedback and guidance received from my stakeholder
+- It enabled me to look at the application usability from a commercial standpoint which in turn led to further development ideas

 I am proud to say that by the end of the 1st milestone I successfully had a working prototype for the poster presentation in January, I confidently showcased my project in the presentation, being able to express all aspects of the project and how I planned to achieve them.
 Even using my research to back up conscious choices I have made for this project and potential features that could be implememented in the future.

 By the end of the 2nd milestone I had created an application that was able to adapt to the users ability and alter the difficulty in order to keep the user in the "zone of proximal development".
 I was able to present this to my stakeholder and attain key feedback that would help me further develop my project.

-**describes the degree to which the findings support the original objectives laid out for the project.
-The goals may be partially or fully achieved, or exceeded.
-Note that reporting of failures to achieve goals is important since a fundamental feature of the assessment procedures is that the processes (how you went about your project) are often as important as the products of the project.**

-#### User Feedback

 #### Business Evaluation

-If this project was to be developed further and completed the necessary requirements and perhaps my suggested requirements then I feel this could become a marketable product similar to that of 'Synthesia' or 'P.I.A.N.O.'.
-However this product I feel would be better suited to school's for teaching music, it could be developed further to suit that demographic with features that would make the product more inclusive and better suited to a classroom environment.
+If this project was to be developed further and completed the necessary requirements and perhaps my suggested requirements then I think this could become a marketable product similar to that of 'Synthesia' or 'P.I.A.N.O.'.
+However, I feel it would be better suited to school's for teaching music, it could be developed further to suit that demographic with features that would make the product more inclusive and better suited to a classroom environment.
 The age range this product could be suited to, could be deterministic and be developed further to suit different age ranges.
 A younger version perhaps for children ranged 4-11 could be filled with animated characters and bright colours, whereas a product suited for young adults ranged 12-18 could be much more simplistic in its visual design but still hold many of the same features outlined [below](#further-work).

+#### User Feedback

+This application applies to a large user base and therefore should be usable and easily understandable for a wide age range.
+Going off the assumption the application is primarily for students between 4 - 18 and teachers, as proposed in [business evaluation](#business-evaluation) then there currently are no instructions for such groups to understand:

+- How to use the application to play piano
+- How to learn to read sheet music
+- How to access the visual representation of their progression
+- How to understand the visual representation of their progression

+In order to create an application that is widely understandble, clear instructions must be presented in future development.
+This could be done in a variety of ways such as:

+- On startup of the application a tutorial is presented automatically
+- On creation of an account a tutorial is presented automatically
+- A button must be clicked on order to provide a tutorial

 #### Technical Evaluation

 This project used a variety of technologies, all of which I deem appropriate for this project.
 The bulk of the project is written in JS due to the nature of the project being dependant on MIDI input, which is enabled on particular browsers making it accessible for users that may not be technologically minded, therefore making it a web application seemed like the most logical step.

 Within the project are certain libraries and functions such as oscillators, "requestAnimationFrame()" and 'chart.js'.

-An oscillator is the way sound is produced based on the value given for the frequency which is generated upon a note pressed.
-While this is perfectly fine for a prototype, if the project was to be developed further and marketed as a business idea, this would need to be adapted so that the sound produced is an actual piano key sound as opposed to a generated sound based on frequency. "requestAnimationFrame()" is the animation within the staff, this function is called repeatedly in order to make the required notes move across the staff in a smooth manner.
+- An oscillator is the way sound is produced based on the value given for the frequency which is generated upon a note pressed.
+While this is perfectly fine for a prototype, if the project was to be developed further and marketed as a business idea, this would need to be adapted so that the sound produced is an actual piano key sound as opposed to a generated sound based on frequency.
+- "requestAnimationFrame()" is the animation within the staff, this function is called repeatedly in order to make the required notes move across the staff in a smooth manner.
 To use this, I created a class that contains how each moving note will function, whether it be a single note, or a chord.
 Each class works independently and this then does affect different screen resolutions.
-To develop this further, this would need to be altered to enable the animation to work correctly off time stamps and use states to understand what is to individual notes/chords and to easily adapt what is happening between frames. 'chart.js' is a library that is used to create the visual representation of users progression.
+To develop this further, this would need to be altered to enable the animation to work correctly off time stamps and use states to understand what is to individual notes/chords and to easily adapt what is happening between frames.
+- 'chart.js' is a library that is used to create the visual representation of users progression.
 It is an excellent tool that can be used to create a variety of visual representations of data.
 Even though I did not get to implement the extra changes that my stakeholder required, I feel it is an excellent library to use for the purposes required.

 #### Process Evaluation

-The process used to create this project was the agile methodology, and while this was the correct method to use because of the consistent level of feedback, my organisation with it perhaps could've been improved.
+The process used to create this project was the agile methodology, and while this was the correct method to use because of the consistent level of feedback, my organisation of it perhaps could've been improved.
 Whilst I have mentioned before that had I structured this project better in terms of content management it would have run smoother, but I also think more demonstrations to the stakeholder would've been very beneficial.
 Whilst having them at the end of the milestone did have its advantages, having them perhaps 1 or 2 times within the milestone could've proven a great benefit.
 This could have led me to not spend so much time creating levels and focus on more relevant features for a protoype application.

-A big difficulty throughout this project is remembering all the named variables, because I made so many functions and so many variables that are very similar in what they store, it became very easy to become confused with what each variables purpose was.
+A big difficulty throughout this project is remembering named variables because I made so many functions and so many variables that are very similar in what they store, it became very easy to become confused with what each variables purpose was.
 For example, there are multiple variables all for controlling the storage of currently held notes for the purpose of highlighting multiple notes on the visual keyboard and staff.
 Both the keyboard and staff have an array, and the staff has a overly complex design for removing these notes from the array.
 This has become extremely problematic because I only noticed this at a later date and by then, trying to understand what I did is extremely difficult.
 Therefore this is something that I definitely need to improve on in the future and will be a key area for improvement on my next project.
 Organising my project on an internal level will be key for larger projects in the future.
+Whilst I did instil comments throughout my code, greater detail and more frequent comments would've been beneficial.

 #### Further Work